lpan42/Roger-Skyline/RS.md

-turn VM off and dont turn it on again. go to the path of the VM in sgoinfre shasum < roger.vdi > RS_result make a copy of roger.vdi and keep it save. remove the VM machine.
+turn VM off and dont turn it on again. go to the path of the VM in sgoinfre shasum < roger.vdi > RS_result

-for each correction:
-copy the roger.vdi to goinfre and check shasum in VM, create a new machine choose the existing virtual hard disk file and add the copied roger.vdi in goinfre to start the correction dont forget to set the network as Bridged adaptor